 Stereolithography produces models based on a layer thickness of just 100μm using a 200μm ø laser beam, one of the things we are often asked for is an even finer quality build and even better accuracy.
 The Objet 350 3D printing machine in our tool kit offers a resolution of just 16μm – over six times finer.

 Objet VeroClear enables us to produce almost clear parts quickly, reliably, and cost-effectively, with the minimum of post-processing.
 With VeroClear FullCure 810 resin we can achieve even better clarity than has previously been possible.
-The lenses above, shown next to a 20 pence (22mm ø) coin, are a great example of how, in the hands of a skilled finisher, even optical clarity is possible.
+The lenses below, shown next to a 20 pence (22mm ø) coin, are a great example of how, in the hands of a skilled finisher, even optical clarity is possible.

 All parts coming off the 3D printer require post-processing, depending on the purpose of the object.
 To achieve the very best output Amalgam offers hand-finishing to ensure models reach their full potential.